Faculty Profile

 Research Interests

-English Learners; Bilingualism and Bilingual Education; Educational Television and Multimedia; Language Acquisition; Literacy development; Quantitative methods; Sociolinguistics and psycholinguistics
+Early Childhood; Multilingual Learners; Bilingualism and Bilingual Education; Educational Television and Multimedia; Language Acquisition; Early literacy Development; Quantitative Methods

 Education

-• Ed.D., Human Development and Psychology with a focus on Language and Literacy Development, Harvard University, Cambridge, MA.
+• Ed.D., Human Development and Psychology, Harvard University, Cambridge, MA.

 • M.S., Applied Linguistics, Georgetown University, Washington, DC.